 Irkutsk is one of the great Siberian cities and by right considers itself the capital of Eastern Siberia.
 Irkutsk is located at almost the very center of Asia.

 In terms of population, Irkutsk is one of the largest cities in Eastern Russia.
-Population of Irkutsk is 591000 citizens.
+The population of Irkutsk is 591000 citizens.

 Irkutsk lies between the plains and the mountains.
 The basic water artery is the Angara – the only river, which flows from Lake Baikal.
 From the West, the Angara is joined by another large river system – Irkut.